-Kodiak Oil & Gas Corp.
-(NYSE : KOG ), an oil and gas exploration and production company with primary assets in the Williston Basin of North Dakota, today announced that it has entered into a definitive purchase and sale agreement with a private oil and gas company ("Seller") to acquire additional producing properties and undeveloped leasehold in the Williston Basin.
-The purchase price for the asset package, which will be paid in cash, is approximately $235 million, subject to customary post-closing adjustments to reflect the effective date of the acquisition.
-Kodiak has agreed to assume the Seller's term-contract for a drilling rig, subject to the rig owner's consent.
-Kodiak expects to fund the transaction through available cash balances and through borrowings under credit facilities, which would include an expanded borrowing base revolving credit facility and an expanded second-lien term loan.
+DENVER, May 23, 2011 /PRNewswire/ -- Kodiak Oil & Gas Corp.
+(NYSE Amex: KOG), an oil and gas exploration and production company with assets in the Williston Basin of North Dakota and Montana and in the Green River Basin of southwest Wyoming and Colorado, today announced that it has entered into a definitive purchase and sale agreement with a private oil and gas company ("Seller") to acquire Bakken/Three Forks leasehold and producing properties in the Williston Basin.
+The purchase price for the leasehold interests and associated assets is approximately $85.5 million, which will be paid through the issuance of 2.5 million common shares of Kodiak and cash.
+Kodiak will also assume the Seller's contract for a new build drilling rig and will reimburse the Seller for Seller's $2.5 million cash deposit on the rig.
+Kodiak expects to fund the cash portion of the of the purchase price with available cash balances and borrowings under its credit facilities.

-The acquisition is expected to close in late October 2011 and is subject to the completion of customary due diligence and closing conditions.
-The effective date for the transaction is August 1, 2011, with any purchase price adjustments to be calculated as of the closing date.
+The acquisition is expected to close on or before July 1, 2011 and is subject to the completion of customary due diligence and closing conditions, including the approval of the NYSE Amex LLC.
+The effective date for the transaction is April 1, 2011, with any purchase price adjustments to be calculated as of June 30, 2011.

 About Kodiak Oil & Gas Corp.

 Denver-based Kodiak Oil & Gas Corp. is an independent energy exploration and development company focused on exploring for, developing and producing oil and natural gas in the Williston and Green River Basins in the U.S. Rocky Mountains.
 For further information, please visit www.kodiakog.com.
-The Company's common shares are listed for trading on the New York Stock Exchange under the symbol: "KOG."
+The Company's common shares are listed for trading on the NYSE Amex exchange under the symbol: "KOG."

 This press release includes statements that may constitute "forward-looking" statements, usually containing the words "believe," "estimate," "project," "expect" or similar expressions.
 These statements are made pursuant to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
 Forward-looking statements inherently involve risks and uncertainties that could cause actual results to differ materially from the forward-looking statements.
-Forward-looking statements are statements that are not historical facts and are generally, but not always, identified by the words "expects," "plans," "anticipates," "believes," "intends," "estimates," projects," "potential" and similar expressions, or that events or conditions "will," "would," "may," "could" or "should" occur.
-Forward-looking statements in this document include statements regarding the expectations, anticipated benefits and closing of, and source of funds for, the acquisition transaction, the Company's expectations regarding the expansion of its borrowing base revolving credit facility and its senior secured second-lien term loan facility, the Company's operational, exploration and development plans, the Company's expectations regarding drilling plans, and midstream infrastructure access, the Company's expectations regarding its anticipated capital requirements, the Company's expectations regarding capital expenditures and estimates and expectations regarding production, revenues and cash flows and recoveries.
+Forward looking statements are statements that are not historical facts and are generally, but not always, identified by the words "expects," "plans," "anticipates," "believes," "intends," "estimates," projects," "potential" and similar expressions, or that events or conditions "will," "would," "may," "could" or "should" occur.
+Forward-looking statements in this document include statements regarding the expectations, anticipated benefits and closing of, and source of funds for, the acquisition transaction, the Company's operational, exploration and development plans, the Company's expectations regarding drilling plans, the Company's expectations regarding capital expenditures and estimates and expectations regarding production and recoveries.
 Factors that could cause or contribute to such differences include, but are not limited to, fluctuations in the prices of oil and gas, uncertainties inherent in estimating quantities of oil and gas reserves and projecting future rates of production and timing of development activities, competition, operating risks, acquisition risks, liquidity and capital requirements, the effects of governmental regulation, adverse changes in the market for the Company's oil and gas production, dependence upon third-party vendors, and other risks detailed in the Company's periodic report filings with the Securities and Exchange Commission.

 SOURCE Kodiak Oil & Gas Corp.